+The District will inform students of New York State's requirements for voter registration and pre-registration, as well as provide access to voter registration and pre-registration applications during the school year and provide assistance with filing these applications.
 The completion and submission of voter registration or pre-registration forms will not be a course requirement or graded assignment for District students.